New Property Projects in Manhattan, How We Pick Winners

 In a nutshell

-The most common question I get from new clients is, “What’s a good location?”
+The most common question I get from new clients is, “What’s the best area in Manhattan for investment?”
 Answer is always, “It depends.”
 The buy decision is based on price point, long term objectives and risk tolerance.
 If buying property were so easy, then people can just buy with a click of the mouse from a computer, like buying stocks.

 Buying property is a complex process and there are a lot of factors involved.
 This is the biggest differentiator between buying property vs stocks, and why the latter is volatile while the former is stable.